romeorizzi/corsi_shells/DODM/2024-04-23/outline.typ

    cargo install --locked --path .
 ```

-If you have cargo correclty installed (as suggested) then you can now use the `rtal` command wherever you are on your machine.
+If you have cargo correctly installed (as suggested) then you can now use the `rtal` command wherever you are on your machine.

 == Step 4: get to know the `rtal` client